August 2010 West Bank shooting attack: Victims

 One of the murdered couples was from a settlement of Beit Hagai in Hebron Hills.
 Their names were Yitzhak and Tali Aymes, ages 45 and 47.
 They were the parents of 6 children, ranging in age from 5 to 24, and of 1 grandchild.
 Tali was 9 months pregnant at the time of her death.

 Yehuda Glick became guardians of the six Aymes orphans (besides caring for six children and two foster children of their own).

 Kochava Even Chaim, a teacher in Efrat with an eight-year-old daughter, was killed.
 Her husband was among the paramedics who responded to the shooting and discovered that one of the victims was his wife.

 The fourth victim was Avishai Shindler, who had recently moved with his wife to live in Beit Haggai.

 Thousands of people attended funerals as the victims were buried in Jerusalem, Ashdod, and Petah Tikva.

 Reactions

 Hamas

 Abu Ubaida, spokesman for the Izz ad-Din al-Qassam Brigades, claimed "full responsibility" for the attack and described it as a "heroic operation."
 In a separate statement, Hamas spokesman Sami Abu Zuhri said, "Hamas blesses the Hebron operation and considers it as a normal reaction to the occupation crime."

-In a later CNN interview a Hamas leader living in Damascus, Khaled Mashaal, vowed "resistance" if the international community did not force Israel to return to its 1967 borders.
+In a later CNN interview a Hamas leader living in Damascus, Khaled Mashal, vowed "resistance" if the international community did not force Israel to return to its 1967 borders.
 When asked about the August attacks he stated that Hamas would continue to "kill illegal settlers on our land," although Hamas did not actually carry out any such attacks in the forthcoming period.